Consumer Medicine Information

 How much to take

-your bodyweight and whether you develop any side effects.
+This quantity will be especially matched to your needs and whether you develop any

 per day for 2 to 4 weeks.

-Affected skin areas will either peel off or steadily clear.
-Sometimes more redness
+The affected skin will either peel off or gradually clear.
+Sometimes there will be

-or itching may be present at first, but this will normally improve as treatment continues.
+more redness or itching at first, but this will normally improve as treatment continues.

 How to take it

 Capsules should be swallowed whole with a glass of water or milk.